matsengrp/curvature/README.md

 ## Running analyses

-Edit the `SConstruct` file in `analysis` according to needs, and then type `scons` on the command line to run the analyses.
+Edit the `SConstruct` file in `analysis` according to needs, and then type `scons` on the command line in the `analysis` directory to run the analyses.

 Additional plotting and regression is performed in the IPython notebook `analysis/plot-and-regress.ipynb`.